13 Steps To Starting A New Career With Absolutely No Experience Or Degree

 11. A little on you

-Finally, take some time to consider yourself and how you feel.
+Finally, take some time to consider yourself and how you feel about this career.
+Ensure it is something that will not harm your mental state and self-esteem.
 After all, you are the one that is making such a big life change.

 You will need to think about things such as how you feel, so take some time to think about these two things before you jump into a job search or career change.